activelamp/gcr-cms/README.md

-This is a SiteFarm Composer-based Drupal distribution template.
+This is the GCR CMS based on the SiteFarm Composer-based Drupal distribution template.

 ## Get Started
 You will need the following installed: